 Option 2: Refinance your student loans for a lower rate and begin payoff

-You can refinance your student loan debt for a lower rate — as low as 3% in some cases.
+You can refinance your student loan debt for a lower rate — under 3% in some cases.
 But here we’ll assume you refinance at 4.5% with your original starting balance of $190,000.
 You would pay a total of $236,296 to pay off your student loans over a 10-year period.

 PSLF vs. refinancing

-The bottom line is you’ll save more money by going for PSLF than refinancing your student loans.
+The bottom line is you’ll save more money by working at PSLF hospitals and pursuing forgiveness than refinancing your federal loans.

 While staying on an IDR plan during residency and then joining PSLF will take five years longer than a standard refinancing payment term, you’ll have more money in your pocket by the end of it.
 That said, you run the risk of the program going away, as is true with anyone currently on PSLF.